Berríos, Twins take series from Brewers with 7-1 win

 For the Brewers, matching season highs in runs (nine) and homers (four) on Wednesday didn’t prove to be a slump-busting win.
 They drew just one walk against Berríos, who had nine strikeouts, and let their opponent score first for the 18th time in 23 games this year.

-The Brewers, who entered the evening with the fourth-worst runs-per-game average (4.18) in baseball, have been outscored 33-4 in the first two innings.
-They’ve played eight straight contests without a run in the first or the second, and manager Craig Counsell even said before the game he implored star Christian Yelich “to do something about” the early struggles.
-“But that’s about as much as I can do,” Counsell said.
+“He did a really good job with his breaking ball today,” Brewers manager Craig Counsell said.
+“It was just in the zone way more than we had seen on video.”

-Berríos (2-3), the two-time All-Star right-hander, took full advantage.
-He lowered his ERA from 5.92 to 4.75 after a rough start to this abbreviated season, finally putting on display the ace the Twins have been counting on him to be.
+The Brewers have been outscored 33-4 in the first two innings.
+They’ve played eight straight contests without a run in the first or the second, and Counsell even said before the game he implored star Christian Yelich “to do something about” the early struggles.

 Brewers starter Brandon Woodruff (1-2) pitched into the sixth inning, allowing nine hits and one walk while leaning on some superb defense to keep the score close.